-Armed with a young and hungry founder known for his grit and no-nonsense attitude, TAG is a fintech startup gunning to become the first digital bank of Pakistan.
+Armed with a young and hungry founder known for his grit and no-nonsense attitude, TAG is a fintech startup gunning to become a digital bank in Pakistan.
 For now, the startup is in the process of launching a mobile wallet through which users will be able to transfer funds, pay bills, receive payments, withdraw funds at ATMs and conduct POS transactions via debit cards.
 The startup also claims to have arrangements with corporations that will disburse salaries digitally into their employees’ TAG wallets.

 Just three months after its launch in 2020, TAG secured an in-principle approval for the Electronic Money Institution (EMI) license to operate as a digital wallet from the State Bank of Pakistan (SBP) in November last year and was granted the approval for the pilot this year in August.

-Similar to TAG are fintech startups NayaPay and SadaPay, also mobile wallets and competitors to TAG, which also plan to provide funds transfers, bill payments and card transactions.
-The unique proposition of all these wallets is that compared to banks, these wallets will have an enhanced digital experience for customers with considerably less fees.
+Similar to TAG are fintech startups NayaPay and SadaPay, also mobile wallets and competitors to TAG, which also plan to provide funds transfers, bill payments, and card transactions.
+The unique proposition of all these wallets is that compared to banks, these wallets will have an enhanced digital experience for customers with considerably lesser fees.
 While SadaPay is also in the pilot phase, NayaPay has received a license for its commercial launch this month.

 Another fintech company, Finja, has also received approval for commercial launch, making it one of the only two fintech startups which have the regulator’s approval for commercial launch.
 Finja is more focused on providing payroll management and credit services for professionals and MSMEs.